Volume - Dry Converter

 How to Calculate Dry Volume?

-Decide on the current unit and the unit that you wish to transformation the volume to.
+Decide on the current unit and the unit that you wish to transform the volume to.
 You might, for example, have a of US Quarts and wish to convert it into Imperial Pints.

 Calculate the conversion factor.
 The conversion factor for US Quarts to Imperial Pints in this example is around 2.086 (rounded up to three decimal places).